dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

 Draw Mode
 ---------

-In Draw Mode there are two option related to the animation workflow that you can use.
+In Draw Mode there are three options related to the animation workflow that you can use.

 .. figure:: /images/grease-pencil_animation_introduction_drawing-options.png